Scottish-Tech-Army/soundscape-backend/docs/iosdeploy.md

 - Select `Origin Groups` on the left panel.
 You should see the origin group for your new instance there.

 - The Front Door instance already has two live endpoints, one for live traffic `prd2` and one for test traffic `tst`.
-Within each of these there is a single route.
+Within each of these there is a single route that you must change.

     - Click on `Front Door manager`

     - Click the `tst.soundscape.scottishtecharmy.org` endpoint.

+    - Click on the route.

     - Change the origin group to be the one for your new deployment.